-Legal, social, economic and political context for SE development in the past, and its impact on the current developments
+Legal, social, economic and political context for SE development in the past, and its impact on the current developments gained within different historical periods.

-The development of social enterprises is largely influenced by the legal framework and the institutional support that civil society and other legal forms that drive the social economy gained within different historical periods.
 The following part of this report reviews the historical context in which forms of social economy developed in Macedonia.